Bitty Martin, Author

-Hot Springs native Bitty Martin was indoctrinated into the spa city’s raucous illegal gambling and nightlife at a young age.
-The newborn twin was so tiny at birth that she had to spend six weeks in St. Joseph’s Hospital nursery only blocks from the Southern Club casino and nightclub.
-(Identical twin Mitsy went home after three weeks.)
-A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers, their mother and big sister as they strolled Central Avenue not far from the notorious nightclub that once had been the winter-to-spring hangout for gangsters Al Capone and Lucky Luciano.
-Over the years, the vintage photographs taken along Central Avenue’s sidewalks became collector’s items for spa city families.
+The Hot Springs, Arkansas native was indoctrinated into the spa city’s raucous illegal gambling and nightlife at a young age.
+As a newborn twin, she was so tiny that she spent her first six weeks in St. Joseph’s Hospital nursery, only blocks from he Southern Club casino and nightclub.
+Identical twin Mitsy went home after three weeks.
+A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers and their mother and older sister as they strolled Central Avenue not far from the notorious nightclub that once had been the winter-to-spring hangout for gangsters Al Capone and Lucky Luciano.
+Over the years, the vintage photographs taken along the downtown Central Avenue sidewalks became collector’s items for spa city families.

 As a youngster, Bitty enjoyed her father’s tales of their town’s colorful characters and places.
-She still remembers sitting in the backseat on family drives through downtown Hot Springs.
-When they’d pass the Southern Club, her father would point up at their fancy neon sign and say, “If the can-can girl's legs are kicking, that means ‘the coast is clear, come on in!’”
-(Gambling was illegal at the time and the clubs kept watch for law enforcement raids.)
-Her mother was a great influence, always taking the twins to the library and dropping them off at the Malco or Paramount Saturday matinees.
-Bitty believes her parents’ nurturing, along with her media and medical backgrounds* prepared her to tackle the mystery of her junior high school friend’s suspicious 1966 death and its connection to a brutal murderer.
-She considers Blacksnake & Redbird: Murder in a Southern Town as her town’s true crime memoir.
+She still remembers sitting in the backseat on family drives through downtown Hot Springs, with her father as a tour guide.
+Each time they’d pass the fancy Southern Club with a huge neon sign atop the front door facade, her father would say, “If the can can girl's legs are kicking, that means the coast is clear and come on it.”
+The club had a downstairs bar and grill, and escalators that ferried patrons upstairs to rows of slot machines and the nightly floor shows.
+Gambling was illegal at the time but that only seemed as an added enticement.
+Her mother was a wonderful influence, always taking the twins to the library and dropping them off at the Malco or Paramount’s Saturday matinees.
+Bitty believes her parent’s nurturing, along with her media and medical backgrounds prepared her to tackle the mystery of her junior high school friend’s suspicisous 1966 death and its connection to a brutal murderer.
+She considers Snake Eyes: Murder in a Southern Town as Hot Springs’ true crime memoir.

-* Martin received a BSBA in Marketing from Henderson State University in Arkadelphia, Arkansas and went on to serve as Hot Springs' YWCA Executive Director.
-She also worked for the Arkansas State Parks & Tourism Reseach Division, Arkansas Times magazine, KATV-Channel 7/ABC affiliate, and the Arkansas Democrat-Gazette.
-Returning to college at the University of Arkansas Little Rock, she earned an ADN in Nursing, became a RN, then worked in operating rooms across the country.
-Over the years, she founded many organizations and events and currently is the founder and director of a highly exclusive national nursing network.
+Bitty received a BSBA in Marketing from Henderson State University in Arkadelphia, Arkansas and served as the Executive Director of the Hot Springs Y.W.C.A.
+She also worked for an advertising agency, the Arkansas State Parks & Tourism Research Division, Arkansas Times magazine, KATV-Channel 7/ABC affiliate, and the Arkansas Democrat-Gazette.
+Changing careers, she attended the University of Arkansas Little Rock and earned an ADN in Nursing, became a RN, and worked in operating rooms across America.
+Over the years, she has founded many organizations and events with the last being an exclusive national network for nurses and healthcare workers.